MCResourcePile/addon-project/src/content/wiki/guides/newplayerguide.md

 ![Lobby 3](../../assets/img/newplayerguide/lobby3.png)

 The second item is the gizmo menu.
-Gizmos can be purchase with droplets, and can customize your experience in the lobby.
+Gizmos can be purchase with droplets, which can customize your experience in the lobby.

 ![Lobby 4](../../assets/img/newplayerguide/lobby4.png)